NucleaPeon/qt5menugen/README.md

 ]
 ```

-Given the v1.1.0 update, it is recommended to use the "QKeySequence::Quit" shortcut instead of "Ctrl+Q".
+### Additional Details

+**SLOTS**

+Slots are handled by writing out the method name including parens as a string in the json file, then expecting that method to be on the object that contains the toolbar/menus.

+Toolbars and Menus are supported on ``QWidget``'s and ``QMainWindow``'s.

 Essentially ``"slot": "close()"`` calls the mainwindow's close() slot (it already exists) and so this handles icon/shortcut/QAction/QMenu and if desired, a QToolBar item (QAction or QMacToolBarItem).

-### Shortcuts

-This library handles shortcuts.
-Traditionally, you use "Ctrl+Q", the typical QAction way to define shortcuts.
-It's convenient, but limited.

-Due to some Qt and C++ limitations, we include the Qt::Key and QKeySequence enums as a QMap so they can be used as shortcut parameters.
-This opens up a lot more functionality:

-* Up to 4 keys can be recognized as a single shortcut
-* The QKeySequence **StandardKey** enum contains a lot of very convenient shortcuts that are multi-platform compatible so it's recommended you use these first and fill in any missing shortcuts using QAction or Qt::Key enum shortcuts.
-* * "QKeySequence::_______" for example
-* An example program (ShortcutTester) is a simple window that you input the string that would go into the json file **shortcut** key's value and it will determine if it's recognized given the input string.
-(TODO: Add cmake build file, currently just qmake and requires an installed qt5menugen library.)
+**SHORTCUTS**

+Shortcuts can either be a string of Key names and ``+`` to append them.
+Example: ``Ctrl+P`` for a print shortcut, but recommended to use "QKeySequence::Print" instead because it better covers multi-platform support.

+QtMenuGen supports utilizing ``StandardKey`` enum shortcuts. for better multiplatform handling and is recommended to use these first.
+See the QKeySequence Qt documentation for a list, or check qt5menugen.cpp for the
+QMap we use to handle enum key loookup.

-<b>These enums haven't changed between Qt5.3.2 and Qt5.15.
+<b>The ``StandardKey`` enum hasn't changed between Qt5.3.2 and Qt5.15.
 Since Qt6 is being developed, we can restrict compatibility to just the Qt5.x series.</b>

 ### Oxygen Icon Licensing